 Celebrating Jane Austen

-Your performance ticket includes access to the Chatsworth Garden and our Celebrating Jane Austen event (13-15 June).
+A garden ticket is included with your performance ticket.
+The garden ticket allows access to our 105-acre garden and the Celebrating Jane Austen event (13-15 June).

 About the show